KTCK (AM): KTCK "The Ticket"

 In 1994, the station was sold to Cardinal Communications, which changed the call letters to KTCK and adopted a sports talk format as "The Ticket".
 The Ticket's original lineup consisted of Skip Bayless, Curt Menefee, Mike Rhyner and Greg Williams, Chuck Cooperstein, and George Dunham and Craig Miller.
-Bayless was the first host to inaugurate the station's sports format.
+Bayless was the first host to inaugurate the station's sports format, which debuted on the morning of January 24, 1994.
 The Hardline (now with Bob Sturm, Corby Davidson and Dave Lane) and the Dunham and Miller Show have been part of the station's offerings since the introduction of "The Ticket" format.
 The sometimes controversial station has posted strong ratings in the Dallas radio market, especially its top-rated shows.
 Formerly owned by Susquehanna Pfaltzgraff, The Ticket was purchased by Cumulus Media on May 5, 2006.